-Pupil's name: Date of birth: Class Date & time of incident: Date & time (of writing): Name (print): Jo ob title: Signature: Record the following factually: Nature of concern, e.g. disclosure, change in behaviour, demeanour, appearance, injury, witnesses etc. (please include as much detail in this section as possible.
+Pupil's name: Date of birth: Class/Form: Date & time of incident: Date & time (of writing): Name (print): Job title: Signature: Record the following factually: Nature of concern, e.g. disclosure, change in behaviour, demeanour, appearance, injury, witnesses etc. (please include as much detail in this section as possible.
 Remember - the quality of your information will inform the level of intervention initiated.
 Attach additional sheets if necessary.
-(Body map only needs to be attached if injury/marks seen) Any other relevant information.
-Previous concerns etc. (distinguish between fact and opinion) Note actions, including names of anyone to whom your information was passed/discussed with
+What is the pupil's perspective?
+Professional opinion, where relevant (how and why might this have happened?)
+Any other relevant information.
+Previous concerns etc. (distinguish between fact and opinion) Note actions, including names of anyone to whom your information was passed and when